-The State Environmental Policy Act (SEPA) was established to require requires all governmental agencies to consider the environmental impacts of a proposal and allow the public to comment on a proposal before a decision is made.
-The State of Washington Department of Ecology developed an environmental checklist as an evaluation tool and requires its use by the city and project proponents.
+The State Environmental Policy Act (SEPA) requires all governmental agencies to consider the environmental impacts of a proposal and allow the public to comment on a proposal before a decision is made.
+The state Department of Ecology developed an environmental checklist as an evaluation tool and requires its use by the city and project proponents.

 The checklist provides information to help you and the city determine how your proposed development will impact the environment and how those impacts might be reduced or avoided.
 The checklist helps the city determine whether the impacts will be significant, requiring the preparation of an Environmental Impact Statement (EIS).
 If the applicant and the city or other lead agency agree that an Environmental Impact Statement is required, the checklist does not need to be completed.